Animals on Campus

 Animals in University Housing

-If a student desires that a service or assistance animal live in campus housing, the student must notify Accessibility Resource Center at least thirty (30) days prior to the desired move-‐in date.
-Students will be required to meet with an ARC Advisor to determine approval for the animal; will be required to provide documentation of the necessity of the animal, as well as sign an animal agreement.
-If all other criteria are met, as set forth by Accessibility Resource Center, ARC will contact University Housing to discuss how to best accommodate the student, the service or assistance animal, and the campus community.
+If a student or staff desires that a service or assistance animal live in campus housing, the resident must notify Accessibility Resource Center at least thirty (30) days prior to the desired move-‐in date.
+Residents will be required to meet with an ARC Advisor to determine approval for the animal; will be required to provide documentation of the necessity of the animal, as well as sign an animal agreement.
+If all other criteria are met, as set forth by Accessibility Resource Center, ARC will contact University Housing to discuss how to best accommodate the student or staff, the service or assistance animal, and the campus community.

 When it is not readily apparent that an animal is a service animal, only limited inquiries are allowed; Staff may ask two questions: (1) is the dog a service animal required because of a disability, and (2) what work or task has the dog been trained to perform.
 Staff cannot ask about the person’s disability, require medical documentation, require a special identification card or training documentation for the dog, or ask that the dog demonstrate its ability to perform the work or task.
 For students and employees with disabilities, the Accessibility Resource Center (ARC) may require that documentation be provided on the letterhead of a treating physician or mental health provider, which permits the ARC to determine if the dog is a service animal.